devakapatel/t9-nextra-3/pages/sem-6/question-banks/software-engineering-with-uml/unit-3.md

 The choice of estimation technique depends on various factors, including the project's size, complexity, available data, and the organization's experience and preferences.
 Often, a combination of techniques is used to improve accuracy.
 Regardless of the method chosen, regular monitoring and adjustment of estimates throughout the project lifecycle are essential for effective project management.

-## 12) What is the need of software project planning?
-Explain various steps of project planning activities.
+## <mark> 12) What is the need of software project planning?
+Explain various steps of project planning activities. </mark>

 ### The Need for Software Project Planning